go-spatial/tegola/README.md

  - `debug_outline`: a line feature that traces the border of the tile
  - `debug_text`: a point feature in the middle of the tile with the following tags:
  - `zxy`: a string with the `Z`, `X` and `Y` values formatted as: `Z:0, X:0, Y:0`

 ## Building from source

-Tegola is written in [Go](https://golang.org/) and requires Go 1.14 to compile from source.
-(We support the two newest versions of Go.)
+Tegola is written in [Go](https://golang.org/) and requires Go 1.16 to compile from source.
 To build tegola from source, make sure you have Go installed and have cloned the repository.
 Navigate to the repository then run the following command:

 ```bash
 cd cmd/tegola/ && go build -mod vendor